Next RPC Meeting:

-The term “planning” may have many different connotations; but planning is about setting future foundations to improve quality of life and the development choices that impact the social, economic and physical development of a place.
+The term “planning” may have many different connotations; but urban and regional planning is about setting future foundations to improve quality of life and the development choices that impact the social, economic and physical development of a place.

 To improve quality of life, we know that the planning process must deliver vision- an understanding of community wants and needs and providing tools to local leaders to attain them.

 Questions concerning zoning determinations and administration may be directed to our Building & Zoning Department at 937-382-3335.
 Any official determination of zoning applicability must be made by our Zoning Inspector.